zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 - Check that Revocation Distribution Point is found by (VendorID, Label, IssuerSubjectKeyID)
 - If Revocation Distribution Point's Signer Certificate is a PAA (root certificate, self-signed):
   - If `crlSignerCertificate` is provided, it must be a PAA (root certificate, self-signed)
-  - If Revocation Distribution Point's Signer Certificate encodes a vid in its subject (both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method))
+  - If Revocation Distribution Point's Signer Certificate encodes a vid in its subject (both OID and text versions of VID in a certificate can be supported (either `Mvid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method and "2.2.
+Encoding of Vendor ID and Product ID in subject and issuer fields" section in spec))
      - the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
      - if `crlSignerCertificate` is provided, it must also encode the same vid in its subject
   - Otherwise